wso2/docs-is/en/docs/setup/changing-the-hostname.md

 This section guides you through changing the hostname of WSO2 Identity Server.

-1. Change the hostname ( Example: `is.dev.wso2.com`) in
+1. Change the hostname

-    ` <IS_HOME>/repository/conf/deployment.toml`.
+    Server hostname for internal API calls, is by default configured as `localhost`.
+This configuration is utilized to build the internal absolute url of a service endpoint, that will be consumed at places that will generate internal API calls.
+Hence, when configuring the hostname you can follow one from the below two options according to your requirement.

+    - **Option 1**

+    If you are configuring the hostnames in production for a proxied server, you need to configure only the `hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.

     ``` toml
     [server]
     hostname = "is.dev.wso2.com"
     ```

-    1. Configuring internal host name

-        If you expect to configure a server hostname for internal API calls, it can be configured as follows.
-        This is an optional config with the default value `localhost`.
-This configuration will be utilized to build the internal absolute url of a service endpoint, that will be consumed at places that will generate internal API calls.
+    - **Option 2**

+    If you are configuring the hostnames for evaluations (when there is no load balancer or proxy), you can configure the same name for the `hostname`, and the `internal_hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.

     ``` toml
     [server]
-        internal_hostname = "internal.wso2.is"
-        ```

-    2. Configuring internal host name for evaluations

-        If you are configuring the hostnames for evaluations (when there is no Load Balancer or Proxy), you can follow one of the below two approaches according to your requirement.

-        - **Approach 1**

-        Configure the same name for the `hostname`, and the `internal_hostname` as follows.
-        In this case you can follow the same steps starting from 2.

-        ``` toml
-        [server]
     hostname = "is.dev.wso2.com"
     internal_hostname = "is.dev.wso2.com"
-        ```

-        - **Approach 2**

-        If you need to configure a different name for the `internal_hostname` from the `hostname` as follows.
-        In this case you have to follow the same steps to generate the keystore for internal_hostname as well.

-        ``` toml
-        [server]
-        hostname = "is.dev.wso2.com"
-        internal_hostname = "internal.is.dev.wso2.com"
     ```

 2. All keystores in WSO2 IS are stored in the
     `           <IS_HOME>/repository/resources/security          `
     folder.
 Navigate to the security folder on the command prompt and